 Constraints Timescales Project delivery must meet the terms of the Levelling Up Fund (LUF) funding offer from the Department for Levelling Up, Housing & Communities.
 The memorandum for agreement between Department for levelling up Housing and Communities and the local authority states in clause 4.10 that the Council must spend all grant funding by the end of the funding period, 31 March 2024.
-The project plan the critical path f Capital funding including a £20m for the Living Lab 1,700 students to future.
-The £20m of Leve Phase 3 (£27.9m: for the Living Lab, university quarter and second teaching building, including a £20m investment from the Levelling Up Fund): Construction complete in 2024 for the Living Lab and second teaching building supporting up to a potential additional 1,700 students to 2027/28, with potential for significant growth in student numbers in future.
-The £20m of Levelling Up Funds will be leveraged with £7.9m of local investment from the City Council, Combined Authority and ARU.
-Investment into Living Lab, Un iversity Quarte r and second teaching bui lding Contributor LUF (PCC) PCC СРСА ARU Total Value (£m) 20 1.87 2 4 27.87 % of total 71.8% 6.7% 7.2% 14.4% 100% Design The design must deliver on objectives for the university and its use (for specialist teaching spaces and the Living Lab) within the overall funding envelope, in consideration of the enabling works costs and infrastructure costs.
-Land Clean title for lan site. d required fron n PCC in order t o construct Ph ase 3 on the Embankment Planning Meeting LUF funding time constraints requires the Planning Application for phase 3 to be developed at the same time as the Outline Planning Application for the wider University campus, with a decision on the Planning Application for Phase 3 being made ahead of the Outline Planning Application being submitted.
+The project plan appended to this Full Business Case sets out timescales, milestones and Capital the critical path for the project required in order to meet LUF funding requirements.
+Phase 3 (£27.9m: for the Living Lab, university quarter and second teaching building, funding including a £20m for the Living Lab 1,700 students to future.
+The £20m of Leve City Council, Com and second tea 2027/28, with elling Up Funds ching building potential for si supporting up gnificant grow to a potential th in student r additional numbers in Investment into Living Lab, Uni iversity Quarte r and second teaching build ing Contributor LUF (PCC) PCC СРСА ARU Total Value (£m) 20 1.87 2 4 27.87 % of total 71.8% 6.7% 7.2% 14.4% 100% Design The design must of spaces and the Line enabling works co ving Lab) within the overall fur = · · Land Clean title for lan site. d required from PCC in order t o construct Ph nase 3 on the E mbankment Planning Meeting LUF funding time constraints requires the Planning Application for phase 3 to be developed at the same time as the Outline Planning Application for the wider University campus, with a decision on the Planning Application for Phase 3 being made ahead of the Outline Planning Application being submitted.
 The Outline Planning Application will take the location of Phase 3 into account in developing a campus masterplan.
 A Planning Application for Phase 3 was submitted to the Local Planning Authority (PCC) in October 2022 with a determination expected in January 2023.
 PCC has produced an Embankment Masterplan which incorporates the University campus, published in March 2022.
-This Masterplan has informed the Phase 3 Planning Application and will also be taken into account in the Outline Planning Application for the University Budget and will also be taken into account in the Outline Planning Application for the University campus.
-The budget for Phase 3 was initially proposed in the initial Levelling Up Fund application, and has been refined throughout RIBA work stages, including the development of a detailed Cost Plan as part of RIBA Work Stage 3.
-Any changes in the assumptions underpinning the budget will need to be managed by the consultant team in conjunction with PropCo1 within the agreed budget without determents to the outcomes required under the LUF.
-Further details of the risks and mitigation around these assumptions are stated in the Risk Register in Annex 6.3
+This Masterplan has informed the Phase 3 Planning Application and will also be taken into account in the Outline Planning Application for the University campus.
+Budget